Halong Bay (photo: Herr-Bert)

 7. Kuala Lumpur, Malaysia

-Malaysia’s capital, alongside Singapore, is one of the most cosmopolitan sites in Southeast Asia and a thriving hub of fantastic art, unbelievable architecture and enough malls and shops to blow your entire backpacker budget.
+Alongside Singapore, Malaysia's capital is one of the most international sites in Southeast Asia and a thriving hub of fantastic art, unbelievable architecture, and enough malls and shops to blow your entire backpacker budget.

 Petaling Street, KL’s bustling Chinatown, is a prime budget eating spot away from the glitzy restaurants and cafes of the Golden Triangle.